Skip to content

-How to repair disk permissions in OS X
+How to Repair Disk Permissions in OS X

 If you find your Mac is running a bit more sluggish than usual, or a program you frequently use starts behaving oddly, you might need to repair your disk permissions.
 This tutorial will guide you in doing just that.